wayneparrott/eclipse-configuration/README.md

 5. Restart Eclipse

 ## New Workspace Configuration
-When you start a new workspace do the following:
+When starting a new workspace do the following:
 1. Import codemix-essentials-prefs.eps - setup the syntax coloring theme & editors associated with the CodeMix editor
 2. Configure workbench layout, choose
    Window menu > Perspective > Customize > Other > "CodeMix-Custom"